almas2019/STAT545-participation/README.md

 # STAT 545A participation

-A repository for participation for the UBC course stats545 which focusses on using R for data analysis.
+A repository for participation for the UBC course stats545 which focuses on using R for data analysis.
 ### Table of Contents:
 |Name(.R or .Rmd) | HTML | Description |Folder|
 | --- | --- | --- | --- |